-Up to 15% of people in Ireland are self employed. and this number is on the rise.
-Here are a few words of advice to anyone self employed: there’s one thing you can’t afford to ignore – self assessment.
+Approximately 13.5% of people in Ireland are self-employed, based on official labour market data through late 2025, as employment hit a record 2.82 million.
+Here are a few words of advice to anyone self-employed: there’s one thing you can’t afford to ignore – self assessment.

 Who Needs to Complete a Self Assessment?